-I included some alternate ideas as well if you don’t want to do it the same way we did!
-(Note: This post contains affiliate links, thank you for supporting this blog at no cost to you!)
+I included some alternate ideas as well if you don't want to do it the same way we did!
+(Note: This post may contain affiliate links which won’t change your price but will share some commission.)

 DIY LEGO Walls Materials